Five charged in ID theft ring that bought Apple gift cards

-NEW YORK (Reuters) - Five people accused of running an identity theft ring in the New York City area have been charged in a 394-count indictment with stealing personal information from hundreds of dental patients to buy Apple gift cards.
+NEW YORK, Feb 5 (Reuters) - Five people accused of running an identity theft ring in the New York City area have been charged in a 394-count indictment with stealing personal information from hundreds of dental patients to buy Apple gift cards.

 Manhattan District Attorney Cyrus Vance on Thursday said the ring bought $700,000 worth of gift cards after fraudulently obtaining “instant credit” that Apple had offered online in conjunction with Barclays Plc’s Barclaycard, and then used the cards to buy Apple products.